KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/09-exile-wandering-hero.md

 ## Summary: The Esoteric Meaning

-The **Exile** is the soul's motion into dissonance to achieve refined coherence.
+The **Exile** is the soul's motion into a field of structural dissonance to achieve refined coherence.
 It is the phase where **leaving home**—literal or metaphysical—is essential for individuation.

 Alienation becomes a sacred alchemy.